LogtalkDotOrg/logtalk3/library/NOTES.md

 Most library entities are part of small hierarchies or depend on other entities and thus cannot be loaded and compiled separately (e.g. the `list` object implements the `listp` protocol and is part of a basic types hierarchy).
-Using the loader files takes care of all dependencies.
+Using the loader files takes care of all dependencies and also ensure compilation in optimized mode.

-The library loader files can be loaded by either changing the current working directory to the library directory or, more by simply using the notation `library(<loader file>)` as argument for the compiling and loading predicates.
+The library loader files can be loaded using the `library(<loader file>)` notation as argument for the compiling and loading predicates.
 For example:

 	| ?- logtalk_load(library(random_loader)).